Pretro/gymstore/README.md

 # __GymStore__

-The goal of this project is to create an ecommerce webpage that allows users to create buying orders.
+The goal of this project is to create an e-commerce webpage that allows users to create buying orders.
 Users can navigate through the site and choose products to buy as they

 please.
 This project aims to create a real environment like that of a shopping site.
 This virtual store has a profile section area which allows users to become members and save information about their purchases.